 Thank you, Kate, RN ASN

 One other thing to consider if flying is the apartment amenities.
 Is the company providing a FULLY furnished apartment?
-By fully furnished, make certain that dishes, linens, shower curtain, window coverings, cookware, etc are all included.
+By fully furnished, make certain that dishes, linens, shower curtains, window coverings, cookware, etc are all included.
 I drive and bring a lot of these items with me because most ‘furnished’ apartments only include basic furniture.
+Google has a great resource to search the local area for conveniences called ‘walk score’ if you do a search, you’ll find it.
+I frequently use a walk-score when checking my housing/hospital locations.

 I hope this helped a little.
 If you have further questions, please feel free to contact me again.